iCliniq Logo

 • You can start sports after a month.
 By this time, your fistula should have healed completely.

 • Precautions to be taken are that you must avoid processed foods that are high in sugar and fat.
-For example, biscuits, noodles, chocolates, etc. Also, try to take a high fiber diet such as rice, dal, roti, salads and leafy vegetables such as spinach, cabbage, etc.
+For example, biscuits, noodles, chocolates, etc. Also, try to take a high fiber diet such as rice, dal, roti, salads, and leafy vegetables such as spinach, cabbage, etc.

 Patient's Query

-Thank you doctor,
+Thank you for the reply.

 I have scheduled to return to work after approximately three weeks of surgery.
 I hope that is fine.
 One month after surgery means the uppermost layer of the buttock will completely heal.
 As of now 8 days into surgery, I still can see a hole in the operated area and there is yellow sticky mucous sort of substance in the area after my sitz bath.
 What is that?
 Is it normal to have such a thing?
 I am able to pass stool easily as the doctor has given me a liquid stool softener.
 Regarding food, can I have non-vegetarian food?